 First things first: What are associations, exactly?

-At their core, associations are groups of individuals, businesses, or entities with a shared interest, mission, or profession.
+Associations are groups of individuals, businesses, or entities with a shared interest, mission, or profession.
 They play a pivotal role in fostering collaboration, advancing causes, and driving change across diverse industries and sectors.

 Membership in associations can be driven by individuals, businesses, or by local chapters, but all associations exist, primarily, to serve their members’ interests and advance their goals.
 Members can also use associations to exchange knowledge, advocate for their shared causes, and swap valuable resources and services.